Mania Akbari: Career

 In 2010, Akbari made a documentary about capital punishment and the execution of Behnoud Shojaee, titled 30 Minutes To 6.
 Although after the disputed 2009 election, the filmmaking conditions in Iran were becoming more closed and controlled, she decided to make One.
 Two.
 One, her third feature-length film, there.
 In the same year, she started working on her next film, originally to have been called "Women Do Not Have Breasts".
 During the making of this film, numerous filmmakers were arrested in Iran, and since she opposed the State-imposed limitations on expression, she left Iran for London and finished the film under the new title of From Tehran to London.

 In 2014, Akbari made an essay film entitled Life May Be with British filmmaker and film historian Mark Cousins.
 This film was screened in several film festivals around the world such as the Karlovy Vary International Film Festival and the Edinburgh International Film Festival.

 In 2019, Akbari released a second epistolary essay film, A Moon for My Father, co-directed with the sculptor Douglas White, which one critic praised as "a form of digressive-poetic cinema, connecting images and ideas in a dream-associative logic".

-Gradually shifting towards the use of archival footage and photographs, in May 2021, Akbari announced in her website that she'll be making an "essayistic" film about "women in Iranian popular cinema from before the revolution" in a completely fresh and revisionist take on "a history almost always narrated by men."
+Akbari directed Dear Elnaz (2020), a documentary about a person who was killed as a passenger on Ukraine International Airlines Flight 752.

+Akbari made the film How Dare You Have Such a Rubbish Wish, released in 2022, with clips of women in Iranian popular cinema from before the revolution.

+Akbari has also curated several film programs.

 Cinematic style

 Akbari's filmmaking style consists of long takes, hand-held camera and almost painterly control of colour which is called "a cross between fiction and documentary."
-In interview, Akbari pointed to "architecture and mise-en-scène within a space" as the most important elements in her filmmaking.
+In an interview, Akbari pointed to "architecture and mise-en-scène within a space" as the most important elements in her filmmaking.
 "When I'm creating my frame, I really want it so that when each frame is seen the audience can imagine the space surrounding it themselves.
 The way that I'm creating the mise-en-scène within each frame, I'm trying to, every second, break the theatrical boundaries that people are seeing.
 In my view, I actually feel that it's more like performance art than a theatrical performance.
 It's as if I create a space for every single character and they come and perform within that space and share something with their audience, and then they leave."